Ask the MITM Team to Speak

 Erin is the mother of four children, has been happily married for 21 years, has three dogs and a cat and resides in Evansville, Indiana.
 She is an experienced public speaker and works to help others see their potential.

-If you’d like to invite Ellen, Erin or Nicole to speak at your event, please fill out the form below (all fields are required) or download and complete this MITM Speaks Presentation Form and contact Marline Griffith at:
+If you’d like to invite Ellen or Erin to speak at your event, please fill out the form below (all fields are required) or download and complete this MITM Speaks Presentation Form and contact Marline Griffith at:

 Marline Griffith | Executive Assistant